-America has a president who is using his bully pulpit.
+America also has a president who is using his bully pulpit.

 “Now, expanding sales opportunities and a tight labor market are forcing employers to get more realistic and practical when hiring for better paying positions,” he adds.
 “Recruiters are abandoning requirements for specific technical degrees and specialized job experience.
 That’s helping self-taught software engineers get placed at Intel and high school graduates land entry level managerial positions at Bank of America.”

 From the Coach’s Corner, here are some proven career tips: